fmager/real-time/m5_tips_and_tricks/README.md

 * Testing and Seeding RNG's
 * [Faster RNG](https://youtu.be/5_RAHZQCPjE)
 * Timing real-time systems and how to escape or offload compute
-* Multi-resolution computing for making your real-time target
+* Multi-resolution computing for making your real-time target, video streaming and image loading
 * Pressure testing and worst cases
 * Static/Dynamic Dispatch - dyn, enum, trait
 * The Markov Chain